 Materials on the European Union Law of Competition

 Andrew Macnab, Barrister, Monckton Chambers

 David Bailey is a Barrister and a Visiting Professor at King's College London.
 He is also an Attorney at law in New York.
 From 2007 to 2012 he worked as a Référendaire at the Competition Appeal Tribunal; prior to that he worked at the law firm Linklaters LLP.
-He is the co-editor of Bellamy & Child 7th edition and co-author of Whish and Bailey, Competition Law 7th edition.
+He is the co-editor of Bellamy & Child 8th edition and co-author of Whish and Bailey's Competition Law 9th edition.

-Laura John is a barrister at Monckton Chambers.
+Laura Elizabeth John is a barrister at Monckton Chambers.
 She advises and represents private clients and regulators across the full spectrum of competition law and is currently involved in some of the most notable cases in this area in the Competition Appeal Tribunal, High Court, Court of Appeal and Supreme Court.
 She is the co-editor of Bellamy & Child 8th edition.